 - 21 cm hydrogen line and other line radiation in the Milky Way and large galaxies.

 - Continuum radiation and its polarization in the Milky Way and large radio sources.

-- Time series of variable radio sources (for example variations of radio waves around black holes).
+- Time series of variable radio sources (e.g. variations of radio waves around black holes).

-- Occultation of radio sources by the moon (for example Tau A or pulsars).
+- Occultation of radio sources by the Moon (e.g. Tau A or pulsars).

-- Passive SETI (for example monitoring of Kepler planets).
+- Passive SETI (e.g. monitoring of Kepler planets).

 Join as an amateur astronomer, for an educational assignment, or as a volunteer?

-Those who are interested and would like to do one or more observations individually or with a small group of amateur astronomers or for an educational project can register as a user and make proposals via the Program Committee and reserve telescope time.
-See also our tariffs for telescope time.
+Those who are interested and would like to do one or more observations individually or with a small group of amateur astronomers, or for an educational project, can register as a user and make proposals via the Program Committee and apply for telescope time.
+See also our rates overview for telescope time (in Dutch).

 If you want to contribute to developments, experiments and long-term observation programs, we advise you to sign up as a volunteer.

-If interested you can contact CAMRAS at info [at] camras [dot] nl and provide us with a concise description of what you are thinking about, and CAMRAS will contact you.
+If interested you can contact the CAMRAS Program Committee and provide them with a concise description of what you are thinking about, and CAMRAS will contact you.